Author: Josef Boehle, PhD

 Conclusions

-A multi-centred, permanent World Network, Forum
+A multi-centred, permanent World Network,

-and Council for religious traditions, spiritual movements, indigenous
+Forum and Council for religious traditions, spiritual movements, indigenous

-traditions and inter-religious organisations is needed.
-This is the
+traditions and inter-religious organisations is

-argument made here.
-Such a permanent, inter-religious world body, respecting
+needed.
+This is the argument made here.
+Such a permanent, inter-religious

-regional and local diversity, would have to be multi-centred and include a
+world body, respecting regional and local diversity, would have to be

-diversity of organisational forms.
-It should be based on a global
+multi-centred and include a diversity of organisational forms.
+It should be

-inter-religious network, with permanent, co-ordinating centres on every
+based on a global inter-religious network, with permanent, co-ordinating centres

-involve committed citizens as well as religious and spiritual leaders.
+and involve committed citizens as well as religious and spiritual leaders.

 A World Inter-religious Forum, based on a